filipandrzejewski/Flexible-Immersive-Pathfinding-for-3D-Environments/README.md

 It is recommended to use these systems together for optimal results.
 However, they can also be used independently if needed.

+Before the setup it is important to note that this tool uses the Unity version 2022.3.52f1 and a Unity AI navigation package Unity.AI.Navigation.
+Make sure the version is correct and that the project contains the appropriate package, otherwise additional adjustments may need to be made.

+Below are the setup guides after the installation of this package for each of the systems (link generation and pathfinding logic)

 ---

 ### Link Generation